Nintendo Switch to launch March 3 for $300

 The console, which is a combination of a home and portable device, will cost $299.99 in the U.S.

 Players attach the tablet-like device to a dock to play at home on a television with standard video game controllers.
-Players can also remove the tablet, using a pair of "Joy-con" controllers on each side to play games while away from home.
+Players can also remove the tablet, with a 6.2-inch screen, using a pair of "Joy-con" controllers on each side to play games while away from home.

+"Nintendo Switch is a brand-new kind of home gaming system that offers a wide variety of play modes,” said Nintendo President Tatsumi Kimishima in a statement.

 The Switch will have three game modes: A TV Mode where users plug Switch into the TV via docking station and play with a standard controller; a Tabletop Mode where the Switch sits up with a kickstand, and players hold both "Joy-con" controllers separately; and Handheld Mode, where players attach the Joy-con controllers to each side and play games on the go.
 The controllers will also support motion-based controls, similar to Nintendo's hit console, the Wii.